pranav-B21/Apanto/README.md

-# AI Smart Prompt Stream
+# Apanto - AI Model Router

-An intelligent AI model routing application that automatically selects the best AI model for your prompts based on task type and priority preferences (accuracy, speed, or cost).
+Apanto is an intelligent AI model routing application that automatically selects the best AI model for your prompts based on task type and priority preferences.
+Host your own Hugging Face models and let Apanto route intelligently between them and premium AI models.

 ## Features

 - 🤖 **Intelligent Model Routing**: Automatically routes prompts to the optimal AI model
+- 🏠 **Host Custom Models**: Add your own Hugging Face models to the platform
 - 🎯 **Priority-Based Selection**: Choose between accuracy, speed, or cost optimization
 - 📊 **Real-time Analytics**: Monitor model performance and usage statistics
 - 💡 **Prompt Enhancement**: AI-powered suggestions to improve your prompts